-We offer our products and services primarily in the offshore oil and gas and renewable markets.
-Oil and gas companies spend capital on exploration, drilling and production operations, the amount of which is generally dependent on the prevailing view of future oil and gas prices and volatility, which are subject to many external factors.
+We offer our products and services primarily in the offshore oil and gas and renewable energy markets.
+Oil and gas companies spend capital on exploration, drilling and production operations, the amount of which is generally dependent on the prevailing view of future oil and natural gas prices and volatility, which are subject to many external factors.
 Our customers consist primarily of major and independent oil and gas producers and suppliers, pipeline transmission companies, renewable energy companies and offshore engineering and construction firms.
-The percentages of consolidated revenue from major customers (those representing 10% or more of our consolidated revenues) are as follows: 2022 - Shell (15%); 2021 - Petrobras (23%) and Shell (17%); and 2020 - Petrobras (28%) and BP (17%).
-Most of the concentration of revenues are in our Well Intervention segment.
+The percentages of consolidated revenue from major customers (those representing 10% or more of our consolidated revenues) were as follows: 2023 - Apache (11%) and Shell (10%); 2022 - Shell (15%); and 2021 - Petrobras (23%) and Shell (17%).
+Most of the concentration of revenues are in our Well Intervention segment and, for 2023, our Shallow Water Abandonment segment.